For bigger stories, plan the piece before you price it.

 - Proof plan: What gets shown first, who needs to review it, and where approvals happen.
 That replaces the usual chain of “can we see one more version before pricing?” emails.

 - Pricing direction: An honest range with the unknowns called out early instead of hidden after the first email.
-You hear where the math is solid, where the risk lives, and what changes the total before promises start flying.
+You hear where the math is solid, where the risk lives, and what changes the total before anyone overpromises.

 1 intake

-Memorial order · Family keepsake · Mesa, Arizona
+Memorial order · Family keepsake · Illustrative example

-Your bench ticket is built for neat one-offs.
+Your build request is built for neat one-offs.
 If the approvals vanish, the batch math calms down, or the memorial context stops needing a bigger plan, the configurator is still the fastest route for a single gift, pet build, or keepsake.
 If the family is still fuzzy, Products gives the cleanest shelf-story comparison.

 Hold the handoff together

 Products chooses the family.
-The configurator builds the ticket.
-Consult protects the bigger proof plan.
+The configurator builds the request.
+This route protects the bigger handoff.

 Got here from Products?